Aerosvit Flight 241: Search and rescue

 The Greek military was notified on the disappearance of Flight 241 and a search and rescue party was immediately formed.
-The search and rescue operation were initially concentrated to the north as it was the last reported position from the crew.
+The search and rescue operation was initially concentrated to the north as it was the last reported position from the crew.
 After obtaining the radar data from the Hellenic Air Force, it was subsequently revealed that the aircraft was actually flown towards the west and later to the southwest of the airport.
 Locals also reported that there was a bright flash near the area.
 The search and rescue operation were eventually shifted to the area around Katerini and specifically around the Pieria Mountains.
 Operation was commenced at 23:00 local time, involving members of the Hellenic Coast Guard, Hellenic Navy, Hellenic Army, Hellenic Air Force, Hellenic Police and the Special Disaster Intervention Unit.
 Members of local ski clubs and mountains climbers also participated as volunteers.

 The search and rescue operation were hampered by adverse weather condition in the area.
 Low dense fogs had prevented rescuers to conduct low flights around the area.
 The search for the wreckage was also rendered difficult due to the fact that the Yak-42 was not equipped with an Emergency Locator Transmitter (ELT).

 On 19 December, the Greek army deployed 5,000 people to participate in the search and rescue operation.
 Twenty-nine helicopters and five hundred vehicles were also deployed to join the operation.
 However, bad weather still hampered the search and rescue effort and the search was later suspended.

 On 20 December, three days after the initial accident, a Hellenic Navy helicopter spotted signs of treetops that had been cut.
 The site was pinpointed and the search and rescue team immediately reached the site.
 The wreckage was found at an elevation of 1,100 m, located in a gorge and was buried in heavy snow with debris strewn over a large area.
 No survivors were found at the crash site.
 All 70 passengers and crew aboard Flight 241 had perished.
 In a coincidence, a Lockheed C-130 Hercules operated by the Hellenic Air Force, participating in the search for Flight 241, crashed at Pastra Mountain during its descent to Tanagra Air Base, killing all five crew members.